Privacy by Design Foundation

 The Privacy by Design foundation was set-up in 2016.
 It arose from the Digital Security research group of the Radboud University and from the Privacy and Identity Lab PI.lab.
 The foundation is an independent non-profit spin-off.

-The foundation primarily works on its IRMA system for privacy-friendly attribute-based authentication, based on freely available open source software.
-For the purpose of using IRMA, the foundation provides an Android app.
-An iOS app is under development.
+The foundation primarily works on its own identity platfrom IRMA for privacy-friendly attribute-based authentication, based on freely available open source software.

 The foundation has two important operational roles in IRMA: